Frequently asked questions

 La vente d’alcool à emporter, l'installation de terrasses et l'utilisation de contenants en verre sont interdits dans l’ensemble du périmètre.
 Nous vous invitons à prévoir des contenants en cartons ou d'autres matières recyclables.

-Un appel à candidature pour tenir un espace de restauration éphémère Place Bellecour est disponible sur le site de la Ville de Lyon.
+Un appel à candidature pour tenir un espace de restauration éphémère est diffusé sur notre site à partir fin juillet.
 Cet appel à candidature est soumis à un cahier des charges privilégiant notamment les circuits courts, la filière biologique, une politique tarifaire abordable ou encore un engagement dans la gestion des déchets.

 Professionnels